aloisdg/algo/README.md

 algo
 ====

-I will put here some algorithms I wrote.
+I will put here some algorithms I wrote for fun.
 Mostly C#.

 You can find :